accodeing/code-challenges/12 - Conways game of life/Jonas/README.md

 # Implementation plan
 The simulation will run a timestep at a time.
 Waiting for the timer, performing the state update and rendering.

+The datastructure for the grid will be a bit array.
+Essentially holding each cell in the grid as a bit in the array.

 At each timestep we need to calculate the new state of each cell.
 Since we have the data as bits and depend on only 8 of the bits to determine liveness for the next step we need to make, at most, 8 bitwise calculations per cell in the grid.
 At mist since we can exit early as soon as we reach at least two live bits.